Tizzzzy/LLM-GDM-alignment.github.io/README.md

-# Strategic Demonstration Selection for Improved Fairness in LLM In-Context Learning
+# Website for Exploring the Alignment Landscape: LLMs and Geometric Deep Models in Protein Representation